AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

 # Download and installation

-This topic describes how to download and install ossutil.
+ossutil supports the following operating systems: Windows, Linux, and macOS.
+You can download and install the ossutil version that best suits your requirements.

 ## Version and runtime environment

--   The current version: 1.7.0
+-   Current version: 1.7.0
 -   Source code: [ossutil](https://github.com/aliyun/ossutil)
 -   Runtime environment
-    -   Windows/Linux/Mac
+    -   Windows/Linux/macOS
     -   Supported architectures: x86 \(32-bit and 64-bit\) and ARM \(32-bit and 64-bit\)

 ## Download URLs